Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 aes128_cmac algorithm is described in [rfc4493].
 It has been chosen as it is already used by devices for LoRaWAN protocol.

-As AppSKey is renewed each time a device joins or rejoins a network, the IID will change over time; this mitigates privacy, location tracking and correlation over time risks.
+As AppSKey is renewed each time a device joins or rejoins a LoRaWAN network, the IID will change over time; this mitigates privacy, location tracking and correlation over time risks.
 Join periodicity is defined at the application level.